 The Bad Apple

-A long time ago, a friend of mine was fired from his job due to a safety violation.
+A long time ago, a friend of mine in Montana was fired from his job due to a safety violation.
 It amounted to him totalling a work truck on a state road after he crashed into a retaining wall.
 The investigation showed that a nail on the road had punctured the tire, and that the tire immediately exploded.
 This caused "Jim" to lose control of the truck and the truck careened into the wall.
 Jim was fine but the truck was totalled.
 The investigation also revealed that Jim was driving 55mph in a 45mph zone and so he was fired.
 Safety violations, you see, poor judgement.

 Recently, this happened again, but this time at a different office.
-I thought that the bad apple theory went out with the bathwater twenty years ago?

 Storm clouds over the Tetons